Summer 2018 Application

 This course is designed to teach students the fundamentals of journalism - reporting, researching, and writing news and feature articles, with a focus on fairness, accuracy, balance, and thoroughness.
 Students will cover stories on a range of topics, most of which will be culled from their own communities.
 Assignments are designed to give students an introduction to reporting on both individuals and institutions.
 Interviewing techniques, database research, and writing style will be developed during the semester.

 JRN 3050 Afternoon Workshop: “Here and Now” Students will apply principles from the morning course to create an online newspaper.
 Students will learn about the role of the press in society, how the media has evolved and what are the rights and responsibilities of the audience.
 The workshop will include visits from Journalists and field trips to various media outlets.

-ANT 1001 Introduction to Cultural Anthropology 3 credits
+ANT 1001: Introduction to Cultural Anthropology (3 college credits)

 An introduction to the historical and comparative study of what it means to be human, emphasizing both the shared conditions and the unique characteristics of the world's peoples.
 Included among the topics covered are questions of human origins and races, the nature of culture, relations between language and culture, and cross-cultural approaches to economics, politics, religion, gender, and social organization.

 The ANT 1001 afternoon workshop will focus on the Changing New York; students will research and explore the changes occurring in several neighborhoods throughout New York City; this includes the Harlem, Williamsburg and the South Bronx.
 Students along with the Instructor will tour the changing neighborhoods; culminating into several group research projects that will present on how these neighborhoods have changed over the past decade.

 HED 1911: Critical Health Issues (3 college credits)